The latest lottery was drawn on 31st March 2019, at the RSPCA York Animal Home.

 The Lottery is drawn on the last Sunday of every month.

 It is now three years since we reviewed the adoption fee for our animals.
-Sadly, we have had to do so again and we will be increasing two of our fees with effect from 1st September 2018, with the other remaining fees unchanged.
-The maximum fee we will now be asking for each animal will be:-
+Sadly, we have had to do so again and we will be increasing two of our fees with effect from 1st September 2018.
+The minimum fee we will now be asking for each animal will be:-

 If you choose to adopt a second animal of the same species within 6 months, then we will reduce the adoption fee for the second animal by 25%.